autoplot/documentation/javadoc/org/das2/dataset/AverageTableRebinner.md

-# org.das2.dataset.AverageTableRebinnerDataSetRebinner implementing either bilinear interpolation in blocks of 4 points, or nearest neighbor interpolation by
+# org.das2.dataset.AverageTableRebinner

- grabbing close points, or no interpolation at all..
+DataSetRebinner implementing either bilinear interpolation in blocks of 4 points, or nearest neighbor interpolation by grabbing close points, or no interpolation at all..
 Points the land on the same pixel are averaged together.

-AverageTableRebinner( )
+# AverageTableRebinner( )
 Creates a new instance of TableAverageRebinner

 ***